kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ### Setting the node name

-By default, `kubeadm` will assign a node name based on a machine's host address.
-You can override this with `--node-name`.
+By default, `kubeadm` assigns a node name based on a machine's host address.
+You can override this setting with the  `--node-name`flag.
-Doing this will pass the appropriate [`--hostname-override`](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/#options) to the kubelet.
+The flag passes the appropriate [`--hostname-override`](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/#options) to the kubelet.

 Be aware that overriding the hostname can [interfere with cloud providers](https://github.com/kubernetes/website/pull/8873).